tytydraco/yessleep/out/My_Dads_a_Big_Dummy.md

 Senior: Alright.
 I’m sorry you’re evil and ugly.

 Now normally I'm not the judgmental type.
-But in the case of my father, Herman Sr., his dumbass has become the biggest problem I could have ever imagined in my short and sad harmonica sixteen year-old so-called life.
+But in the case of my father, Herman Sr., his dumbass has become the biggest problem I could have ever imagined in my short and sad harmonica, sixteen year-old, so-called life.

 "Ain't that right, senior dummy?"
 I asked my dad.